janvarev/chain-img-plugin-codeformer/README.md

 Codeformer plugin for chain-img-processor framework (plug-and-play) https://github.com/janvarev/chain-img-processor

-**NOTE:** there are some problems in multithread mode, use 1 thread for now if you use ChainVideo.
+**NOTE:** multithread mode is not so effective while using ChainVideo for now.
+You can try use 1 thread instead.

 ## Example